joshwadd/End2end_Driving_Keras/README.md

 * Cross track error (cte)
 * Orientation angle error (epsi)

-The kinematic model assumes the following input aachuations
+The kinematic model assumes the following actuator inputs are input to the model and can be used to evolve the state over time t.

+* steering angle (delta)
+*

 ## Dependencies